-The website contains photographs, above and below water, taken over the past 12 years.
+The website contains photographs, above and below water, taken over many years.
 Some of the older images are scanned film slides, the majority are digital.

-My first memories of photography are “helping” my father develop and print black and white photos when I was a young boy growing up in Risca, South Wales.
+My father was an art teacher and a keen photographer and I remember “helping” him develop and print black and white photos when I was a young boy growing up in Risca, South Wales.

-It wasn’t until I got my first summer job that I was able to buy a camera – a Pentax ME Super, which I still have in a cupboard somewhere!
+It wasn’t until I got my first summer job in 1972 that I was able to buy a camera – a Pentax ME Super, which I still have in a cupboard somewhere!
+I've recently scanned hundreds of old print photographs and hope to add some of these to the website.

-I moved to digital in 2006 with the D200 and in 2008 bought the full frame D3, again with Sea & Sea housing and twin YS110 strobes
+I moved to digital in 2006 with the D200 and in 2008 bought the full frame D3, again with Sea & Sea housing and twin YS110 strobes.
+I also use a D800 for above water photography.

 My favourite places to dive include

-- N. Wales – Menai Straits, Trefor Pier, Porth Ysgaden.
+- N. Wales – Menai Straits, Trefor Pier, Criccieth.

 - Farne Islands, Northumberland

-- Scotland – St Abbs, Sound of Mull, Hebrides
+- Scotland – St Abbs, Sound of Mull, Hebrides, sea lochs.

 - Connemara, in the west of Ireland